 - Snow.
 Snow can act like ice and makes roads slick.
 If the snow is covering the lanes, it can make it difficult to distinguish lane lines.
 Another hazard of driving in the snow is that light can reflect off of it and make it hard to see where you’re going.
 Since we get on average 20 inches of snow every winter in Illinois, getting snow tires or having good all-weather tires is a good practice for winter.

 - Visibility.
 Although this is not a weather condition, visibility is typically lower in the winter because it gets dark earlier.
 It can also be hard to see while driving in snow and ice storms in the daytime or nighttime if precipitation is falling quickly and swirling around your vehicle.

 While driving in conditions like these, mistakes can quickly lead to serious collisions.
 If winter conditions get too bad to drive while you’re already on the road, you can pull over and turn on your four-way flashers to remain as visible as possible.
 Continuing to drive slowly and carefully might be a better option, though, because stopping on the side of the road makes you a fixed object that other cars may not see, and they could crash into you.

 Our Law Group Is Here to Help

 After a car accident in Chicago, you might not know who to turn to.
 You might not know what to do next, who is at fault, or how much compensation you should be seeking.
-At Krzak Rundio Law Group, LLC, our experienced car accident lawyers may be able to provide you with answers and with the legal representation you need.
+At Krzak Rundio Gorman, Injury Attorneys, our experienced car accident lawyers may be able to provide you with answers and with the legal representation you need.
 Contact us today so that we can help you make a claim and get you the compensation you deserve.